 Which social media course is best for you?

 If you have very little knowledge of social media and how to use it effectively within your business, then you should be able to find a basic course.
-This kind of course should cover the different platforms that are available to you, the basic functions of each platform and ways you can start to build your social media network.
+This kind, of course, should cover the different platforms that are available to you, the basic functions of each platform and ways you can start to build your social media network.
 You can find these locally and online but beware that online courses become dated very quickly so check when they were last updated.
 Remember, though, all the information about basic functionality of platforms can generally be found on the platforms themselves and informative blogs (like our own!) will provide a lot of information for free!

 If you already have a basic understanding of social media (or have completed a basic course) we would recommend looking for courses on specific platforms.
 This will provide you more in-depth detail on how to utilise the platform to generate the most engagement from your target audience.
-One social media marketing course that could be useful at this stage could be our very own Tweet to the Top; a comprehensive Twitter course that teaches you how to fully operate the platform, set your social media goals and strategy, and start creating value-adding content and engaging with your target audience.

 If you already have a reasonable grasp of social media, we strongly advise against mass social media seminars, particularly if you’re paying for them!
 This is simply because so many people are in attendance that there is no way a session can address the issues of a mixed ability group across multiple industries.
 That’s why our LinkedIn sessions have a maximum of twelve delegates at any one time and everyone gets a little bit of homework to get them up to speed.

 We’re huge advocates of bespoke social media training which is delivered to one or a small group of delegates from one business.
 Why?
-Because the industry, company and goals are the same and we can prepare exactly what the business needs before the session.
+Because the industry, company, and goals are the same and we can prepare exactly what the business needs before the session.
 If you’re serious about getting good at generating sales and lead through social media, we strongly recommend social media training or consultancy from a social media specialist.

 Let’s face it, there’s a lot going for being able to learn how to use social media from your living room at your own pace.
 If you’ve started doing any shopping around, you’ll probably have found a bazillion online courses ranging from the completely free to the almost inexplicably expensive and from the worst to the seemingly professional and comprehensive.
 So how do you know which one to go for, what should you expect and are they worth it?